You are here

 Are You Ready?

-Although there are no formal prerequisites for the certification tests, we strongly recommend that you have at least five years of editing experience before taking any of the tests.
+Although there are no formal prerequisites for the professional certification exams, we strongly recommend that you have at least five years of editing experience before taking any of the exams.

 We also urge you to prepare carefully.

-Simply having worked as an editor for many years may not be enough to enable you to pass the tests.
+Simply having worked as an editor for many years may not be enough to enable you to pass the exams.

-The certification tests cover a broad range of skills and knowledge, including the fundamentals of editing.
-(Please see Part A, "The Fundamentals of Editing," in Professional Editorial Standards (2009).
+The professional certification exams cover a broad range of skills and knowledge, including the fundamentals of editing.
+(Please see Part A, "The Fundamentals of Editing," in Professional Editorial Standards (2016).

-It's important to have broad experience as well as in-depth knowledge of the skill set evaluated by a particular test.
-The certification tests cover the skills required to work in all media.
+It's important to have broad experience as well as in-depth knowledge of the skill set evaluated by a particular exam.
+The professional certification exams cover the skills required to work in all media.

 If you've spent your entire career editing books, for example, you'll need to expand your knowledge to include principles and best practices for editing websites, promotional materials, corporate materials, government documents, newspapers, magazines and other media.

-Before you register for a test, we encourage you to:
+Before you register for an exam, we encourage you to:

-- time yourself while taking the practice test in the Study Guide
+- Time yourself while taking the practice test in the Test Preparation Guides

-- study the answer key in the Study Guide
+- Study the answer key in the guide

-This will help you determine whether you're ready for the actual test.
+This will help you determine whether you're ready for the actual exam.